libvips/libvips/doc/uhdr.md

 $ vips dzsave ultra-hdr.jpg x --keep gainmap
 ```

-### A la carte processing
+### À la carte processing

-Other operations will NOT update the gainmap for you automatically.
+Other operations will NOT automatically update the gainmap for you.
 If you
 call something like [method@Image.crop], an operation which changes the
 image geometry, the gainmap and the image will no longer match.
 When
 you save the cropped image, the gainmap is likely to be incorrect.